Pauline Christianity: Distortion

-Some literary critics of Christianity argue that Paul distorted the original and true faith, or claim that Christianity is largely his invention.
+Some literary critics of Christianity argue that Paul distorted the original and true doctrine, or claim that Christianity is largely his invention.
 The former include such secular commentators as the philosophers Friedrich Nietzsche and Bertrand Russell.
 Nietzsche's criticisms are based upon his moral objections to Paul's thought.
 Other writers, such as Slavoj Žižek and Alain Badiou, also agree with this interpretation, but hold much more positive opinions about Paul's theological influence.

 Christian anarchists, such as Leo Tolstoy and Ammon Hennacy, believe Paul distorted Jesus' teachings.
 Tolstoy claims Paul was instrumental in the church's "deviation" from Jesus' teaching and practices, while Hennacy believed "Paul spoiled the message of Christ."

-Criticism of the "Pauline Christianity"-thesis
+Criticism of the "Pauline Christianity" thesis

 Christians themselves disagree as to how far there was tension between Paul and the Jerusalem Church.
 Roman Catholics, Eastern and Oriental Orthodox, Assyrian Church of the East, and conservative Protestants, contend that Paul's writings were a legitimate interpretation of the Gospel.
 The idea that Paul invented Christianity is disputed by numerous Christian writers.

 According to Christopher Rowland, Pauline Christianity is the development of thinking about Jesus in a gentile missionary context.
 Rowland contends that "the extent of his influence on Christian thought has been overestimated", concluding that Paul did not materially alter Jesus' teachings.

 Hurtado notes that Paul regarded his Christological views and the Jerusalem Church's as essentially similar.
 According to Hurtado, this "work[s] against the claims by some scholars that Pauline Christianity represents a sharp departure from the religiousness of Judean 'Jesus movements'."